What is Trauma-Informed Care?

 “Regardless of a person’s history — known or unknown — all people should be treated with dignity, respect and a love we should have for all humans,” she said.
 “We should respect boundaries and privacy, be compassionate and care for others as we would like others to care for us.”

-With this in mind, Glowiak noted several symptoms and effects of trauma:
+With that in mind, Perjessy listed the following symptoms of trauma:

-Other risk factors: In addition to these impacts, those who have experienced trauma are more likely to develop certain illnesses.
-The National Council for Behavioral Health noted a direct link between trauma and several health conditions, including:
+In addition to these impacts, those who have experienced trauma are more likely to develop certain illnesses.
+The National Council for Behavioral Health noted a direct link between trauma and several health conditions.

 Those who have experienced trauma are also at a greater risk for homelessness.
 Psychiatric Times noted more than 80% of unhoused individuals report experiencing a life-altering trauma in their lifetime, and, according to Psychology Today, a PTSD diagnosis can predict a reduced lifespan.